TheWover/winget-pkgs-redteam/README.md

-# Welcome to the Windows Package Manager Community repo
+# Welcome to the Windows Package Manager Red Team repo
-This repository contains the manifest files for the **Windows Package Manager**.
+This repository contains manifest files for the **Windows Package Manager**.
+It is a fork of the official Community repo that hosts offensive security tools that may be used by security professionals.
+It is regularly updated from the Community.
 You are highly encouraged to submit manifests for your favorite application.

 The **Windows Package Manager** is an open source client.
 You will find the source code [here](https://github.com/microsoft/winget-cli).